- Location: Maine

 You need to have an instruction permit for six months before applying for an intermediate license.

 Getting an Instruction Permit

 If you are under 18, you must take an approved driver education course to get your instruction permit.
-The permit lets you drive a vehicle when accompanied by a licensed driver at least 20 years of age with a valid license for the past two years.
-The permit is good for 18 months.
+The permit lets you drive a vehicle when accompanied by a licensed driver at least 20 years old with a valid license for the past 2 years.
+You permit is valid for 18 months.

 Students who pass will receive their learner permits in the mail.

 If you are over 18, you are not required to take a driver education course.
 Obtaining your learner permit is a two-step process.

 First you need to fill out a permit application and find your original birth certificate or get a photo copy with an embossed stamp.